 Your comfort is important to us.
 Our goal is to ensure your needs are met and that you and your family are comfortable.
 We have an open, welcoming approach to healing that includes family and friends.
 We are committed to making everyone's visiting experience as easy and pleasant as possible.

-If you have healthcare questions or need access to community resources, our Patient Relations team is here to assist you.
-For directions, campus maps and personal escorts to appointments, you can turn to our Information Desk staff members.
+If you have healthcare questions or need access to community resources, our patient relations team is here to assist you.
+For directions, campus maps and personal escorts to appointments, you can turn to our information desk team members.
 We also offer patients and visitors a host of other conveniences.